tsuriga/imgurArchiver-chrome/README.md

 pull requests or create your own version.

 * Enable opening a file saving dialog just by hitting the extension icon
-* Figure out if it's possible to do this without writing all the data in the URL.
-Now all HTML content gets saved twice since Chrome will enter everything from the address bar into a comment at the top of the saved HTML page: "saved from url=..."
 * Code cleanup.
 Move styles, scripts and fonts into separate files if possible
 * Animate the zoom effect
 * Maybe use offsetWidth instead of clientWidth so that there's no need to take